Winter in Copenhagen is unlike any winter I’ve ever experienced.

 What to Wear in Copenhagen in Winter

-However, there was plenty of variety underneath the outdoor clothes!
+However, there was plenty of variety underneath my outdoor clothes!
 Here’s what I packed and what I wish I had (or had not) packed.

 A very warm hat is a must.
 You lose a lot of heat from your head and sometimes the wind is so cutting!
 It’s not great for your hair, but it will keep you very warm.

-The blue hat you see from these photos is from Lord n Taylor.
+The blue hat you see from these photos is from Lord n Taylor (you can find a similar one here).
 It’s a wool hat with a fleece lining inside.
 I would pull it all the way down over my ears and it kept my face very very warm.

-I recommend making sure that your mittens are waterproof because while it didn’t snow a ton, it was very wet weather during our trip to Copenhagen during February.
+I recommend making sure that your mittens are waterproof (like these ones from Canada Goose) because while it didn’t snow a ton, it was very wet weather during our trip to Copenhagen during February.

-I loved scarves.
-I have tons in different colors and I love really long, wide scarves that I can wrap around my neck several times.
+I love scarves.
+I have tons in different colors and I love really long, wide scarves (like this one) that I can wrap around my neck several times.
 This one was from a market in New York a few years ago and it is incredibly warm.

 I recommend getting something made of wool or a synthetic fiber to keep you really toasty.
 It’s best if it can wrap into your coat as well so that you keep your chest and neck really warm.